On the Learning Dynamics of Deep Neural Networks: Setup and notations

 The output of the network is passed through a function denoted $o$ which is either the sigmoid $\sigma$ in the binary cross-entropy case or the identity in the hinge loss case.
 The full function can be written as

 where $W_t$ is an $h \times d$ matrix and $Z_t$ a vector of length $h$.
 In the $C$-class case, $Z_t$ is instead a $C \times h$ matrix and $o$ the softmax function.
-We will see below an extension to deeper networks. $W_t$ and $Z_t$ are the parameters of the neural network.
+An extension to deeper networks can be found in Appendix \hyperlink{app-B}{B}. $W_t$ and $Z_t$ are the parameters of the neural network.
 The subscript $+$ (resp. $t$) denotes the positive part of a real number (resp. the state of the element at time step $t$ of training).
 The superscript $T$ stands for the transpose operation.
 In the case of cross-entropy, $P_t(x)$ represents the probability that $x$ belongs to class 1, for the hinge loss, $P_t(x)$ is trained to reach $\{1, -1\}$ for classes $1$ and $2$.
 For a given class $k$, we let $D_k$ denote the set of vectors belonging to it.
 We make the assumption

 \hypertarget{H1}{(H1)} For any $x, x' \in D_k$, $x^T x' > 0$.
 For any $x \in D_1$ and $x' \in D_{2}$, $x^T x' \leq 0 $.